Accounting for Unobserved Confounding in Domain Generalization: Introduction

-\begin{enumerate}[leftmargin=*,itemsep=0pt] \item The presence of unobserved confounding hurts generalization performance in general with higher errors for all methods, e.g. contrast the $y$-axis of the leftmost and middle panel, but also leads to heterogeneous behaviour between optimization objectives depending on the nature of the shift in new data, e.g. contrast the two rightmost panels. \item Minimum error solutions absorb spurious correlations (due to $H$ and the fact that $X_1$ is caused by $Y$) by construction with unstable performance under shifts in $p(X_1,X_2)$ but as a consequence better performance under shifts in $p(H)$.
-Causal solutions, by contrast, are designed to be robust to shifts in observed covariates but completely abstract from variation in unobserved variables and are sub-optimal with moderate shifts in observed variables (e.g. middle panel). \item Minimum average error and causal solutions can be interpreted as two extremes of a distributionally robust optimization problem (\ref{robust_pop}), with a range of intermediate solutions that DIRM seeks to exploit and that in practice may have a more desirable performance profile. \end{enumerate}
+\begin{enumerate}[leftmargin=*,itemsep=0pt] \item Causal solutions optimize for worst case error under interventions on observed variables of arbitrary magnitude.
+By construction such solutions are typically not optimal under moderate interventions, especially in the presence of unobserved confounders, as shown in the middle panel.
+Moreover, by abstracting from modelling any dependency due to confounders performance rapidly deteriorates with the amount of variation in the outcome due to unobserved confounders, as shown in the rightmost panel. \item Minimum average error solutions by contrast optimize for any dependency (even if confounded) in the available data, whose performance as a result deteriorates on data subject to interventions on observed variables but better adjusts to interventions on unobserved confounders.
+Minimum average error and causal solutions can be interpreted as two extremes of a distributionally robust optimization problem (\ref{robust_pop}), with a range of intermediate solutions that DIRM seeks to exploit and that in practice may have a more desirable performance profile. \end{enumerate}